Death of Hu Yaobang: Tiananmen Square

 Civilian commemorations began almost immediately after the news of Hu Yaobang's death was made public, initially starting in universities in Beijing but gradually turning into a student movement until it was violently repressed by the military on June 4.
 Hu's sudden death ended up creating a strong echo among students and became the initial impetus for the people of the capital to gather.

 Posters praising Hu appeared on university campuses in the days thereafter, calling on the CCP's Central Committee to re-examine Hu's views.
 A few days later, these calls expanded to include issues such as press freedom, democratic system and official corruption.
 In Shanghai, thousands of students from Fudan University and Tongji University gathered at the city government, and in Nanjing, 10,000 students mourned at Drum Tower Square, but activities soon ended peacefully.

 On the campuses of major universities in Beijing, various big-character posters appeared, using the mourning of Hu to criticize the "gerontocracy" that forced Hu to step down in 1987.
 A small-scale spontaneous rally took place near the Monument to the People's Heroes in Tiananmen Square to mourn Hu.
-Based on sympathy for Hu's experience, as well as respect for his open and honest image, in addition to dissatisfaction with the serious corruption and bribery caused by Chinese economic reform, young students at the time came out to mourn Hu.
+Based on sympathy for Hu's experience, as well as respect for his open and honest image, in addition to dissatisfaction with the serious corruption and bribery caused by the reform and opening up, young students at the time came out to mourn Hu.
 Such sentiments eventually led to the subsequent joint student and civil movement and the Tiananmen Square incident in 1989.

 At 8:00 a.m. on April 17, the State Council sent an official to meet with student representatives Guo Haifeng and Wang Dan.
 During this time, the number of people expressing support continued to increase.
 By 9:00 p.m., about 20,000 students gathered at Tiananmen Square.
 On that day, more than 700 big-character posters about Hu appeared in several universities in Beijing, during which police and the public confronted each other at Xinhua Gate.

 As protests progressed through April, the People's Daily published an editorial titled "How We Mourn Comrade Yaobang" which stated that incidents which undermined stability and unity were absolutely not allowed.
 On April 26, the People's Daily published an editorial titled "April 26 Editorial" on the front page, characterizing the student movement as turmoil.
 The student organizations responded by starting strikes and hunger strikes.
 The conflict between the two sides gradually intensified, eventually leading to the authorities using the military to expel the students from Tiananmen Square on June 4.